cloudbuilderspa/CloudNativeGuardiansKCSA/sections/4_System_Hardening/lab_guide_en.md

         *   Proper authentication and authorization to prevent unauthorized clients from making excessive requests.
         *   Monitoring API Server performance and request latencies.
     *   **Security Note:** Protecting the API Server from DoS is crucial for cluster availability.

+**🚀 Challenge Task 🚀**
+*Beyond API server rate limiting, what is one *proactive* measure a cluster administrator can implement at the network level or infrastructure level to add an additional layer of DoS protection for the Kubernetes API server, particularly against external threats?*

 ## Exercise 6: Considering Persistence Techniques (Conceptual)